awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 **What AWS SAM is doing:**

 This command creates a directory with the name you provided as the project name\.
-The contents of the project directory are similar to the following \(these contents are created when one of the Python runtimes and the Hello World Example are chose\):
+The contents of the project directory are similar to the following \(these contents are created when one of the Python runtimes and the Hello World Example are chosen\):

 ```